 3. Takao to Hozukyo Hike

-Covering a distance of approximately 11-kilometres and will take maybe 6 hours to complete, this is one of the superb hikes in Kyoto.
+Spanning a distance of approximately 11-kilometres that will take maybe 6 hours to complete, Takao to Hozukyo Hike is a superb hike in Kyoto.
 If you’re looking for a gentle, but challenging jaunt then this is the one for you.
-To start, set your sights on the temples in Takao.
+To start with, set your sights on the temples in Takao.
 As you make your way along the vibrant trail, you will also be able to follow a beautiful river that’s great for swimming when the temperatures rise.

 4. Kyoto Isshu Trail

-This is the 70-kilometre course that circles across the city and starts at the Fushimi Inari Shrine and travels across the mountains before ending at the Moss Temple.
+Discover a 70-kilometre course that circles across the city that starts at the Fushimi Inari Shrine and travels across the mountains before ending at the Moss Temple.

-There are many ways you can approach this course over four or five days using the camping facilities, or you could simply return to Kyoto before returning to where you ended the day before.
+There are several ways to approach the Kyoto Isshu Trail.
+Trek it over four or five days using the camping facilities, or you could just return to Kyoto before returning to where you ended the day before.
 The choice is all yours!
-While you’re travelling across the trail, you may encounter a number of boars, bears or deer – maybe even some monkeys in addition to the many impressive shrines and temples.
+While you’re travelling across the trail, you may encounter some boars, bears or deer – maybe even some monkeys in addition to the many impressive shrines and temples.
 It can easily make for one of the best day hikes in Kyoto, depending on how you choose to take it on.

 See Also: Should I Visit Japan?